shubhamsinha21/shubhamsinha21/README.md

 ### 🤔 About me

-- 🔭 I’m currently working as Machine Learning Intern at DAVE AI and a Software Engineer Fellow at Headstarter AI.
+- 🔭 I’m currently working as Machine Learning Intern (part time internship) at DAVE AI and a Software Engineer Fellow at Headstarter AI.

 - 🌱 I’m currently upgrading my Skills✈️ **in Web3 and AI🤖**